 Wilmington University is a private, non-sectarian university which offers both undergraduate and graduate degree programs in a wide range of instructional areas.
-The University began with a charter class of 194 students in 1968 and has grown to serve a student body of approximately 11,500 students of diverse backgrounds.
+The University began with a charter class of 194 students in 1968 and has grown to serve a student body of over 16,000 students of diverse backgrounds.